dgcamblor/UMIvar/Doctorado/Clinical relevance of ctDNA analysis.md

 - Tumor-informed approach
 - Tumor-agnostic approach

-The tumor-informed approach is the most adopted when it comes to [[MRD ctDNA clinical trials]].
+The tumor-informed approach is the most adopted when it comes to [[MRD ctDNA clinical trials in CRC]].
 The search for the optimal approach is a matter of discussion.
 A good meta-analysis for CRC is [@chidharlaCirculatingTumorDNA2022], the largest up to the date of November, 2022.
 Chan et al. compared noth approaches [@chanTumorinformedTumoragnosticCirculating2023]

 - [[Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (planning)]]
 - [[Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing)]]